Edward Kleinschmidt

-Edward Ernst Kleinschmidt (September 9, 1876 – August 22, 1977) was one of the inventors of the teleprinter, and was a prolific inventor who obtained 118 patents in the course of his 101-year life.
+Edward Ernst Kleinschmidt (September 9, 1876 – August 22, 1977) was a German-American engineer.
+He was one of the inventors of the teleprinter, and obtained 118 patents over the course of his lifetime.

 Career

 Born in Bremen, Germany, in 1876, Kleinschmidt immigrated to the United States at the age of 8.

 Kleinschmidt began working with nascent communications technology in 1893 while still in his teens.
 He first patented a Morse keyboard transmitter, in 1895 (Patent No. 964,372; filed February 7, 1895; issued January 11, 1910) and later a Morse keyboard perforator.
 Keyboard perforators were a development from Charles Wheatstone's perforator of 1858, a hand-operated device which produced a punched paper tape for use in automatic telegraph transmitters.

 Soon after, he set up the Kleinschmidt Electric Company.
 With George Seely, he developed signaling equipment for railways.
 The pair began their work in 1906, and by 1910, they were able to demonstrate a completed device.
 The signaling technology is still used by railways throughout North America.

 In 1916 he filed a patent application for a typebar page printer.
 In 1919, shortly after the Morkrum company obtained their patent for a start-stop synchronizing method for code telegraph systems, which made possible the practical teleprinter, Kleinschmidt filed an application titled "Method of and Apparatus for Operating Printing Telegraphs" which included an improved start-stop method.

 Instead of wasting time and money in patent disputes on the start-stop method, Kleinschmidt and the Morkrum Company decided to merge and form the Morkrum-Kleinschmidt Company in 1924.
 The new company combined the best features of both their machines into a new typewheel printer for which Kleinschmidt, Howard Krum, and Sterling Morton jointly obtained a patent.